 This means that if you weren’t providing value for your users, your site could have been penalized, and many sites were.

 At the same time, there were sites that enjoyed lots of search and social media channel traffic.

 Authority sites like CNN and Mashable continue to dominate search results because they generate millions of visitors each month.

 Traffic is a user-based metric because it’s related to the user’s activities.
 To further buttress this point, let’s use Moz’s ranking data on over 200,000 domains.

-Multiple SimilarWeb data points are included in the data, showing results such as pageviews, bounce rate, searcg and social media traffic, time on site and rankings.
-Moz conducted a study to determine how these user-based metrics correlate with search rankings.
+Multiple SimilarWeb data points are included in the data, showing results such as page views, bounce rate, search and social media traffic, time on site and rankings.

 These user-based metrics are interactive, as opposed to static features such as meta description, title tag length, etc.